Free template

 When the template stops being enough

 A paper tally solves week one.
-Bell Path generates the roster from your real bell times and zones, tracks year-to-date fairness per person, converts to a wet-day plan in one step, and reassigns duties when someone is absent — in the same screen as daily cover.
+Bell Path generates the roster from your real bell times and zones, keeps a year-to-date fairness count per person, converts to a wet-day plan in one step, and reassigns an absent teacher's duties on the daily cover screen.

 See yard duty rostering